rakesh-610weblab/One-Page-Checkout-Installation-Instruction/README.md

 To set up the Stripe gateway, follow these steps:

 Create a hidden product with a price greater than 0 and input its ID into the module settings form.
-Once the module is activated, navigate to Addons -> One Page Checkout -> Settings.
+Once the module is activated, navigate to **Addons -> One Page Checkout -> Settings**.
 Enter the ID of your hidden product and click the "Save Changes" button.

 ![image](https://github.com/rakesh-610weblab/One-Page-Checkout-Installation-Instruction/assets/154584764/6376f2a6-5bbd-4985-a589-912d36765fb6)

 # View Offers and Disclaimer Page
 If you have a dedicated page related to offers and disclaimer information, you can pass the URL link into the WHMCS module form.
 Users can view this page while placing their orders.
-To set up the offers and disclaimer page, go to Addons > One Page Checkout > Settings, enter your page URL, and click on the Save Changes button.
+To set up the offers and disclaimer page, go to **Addons > One Page Checkout > Settings**, enter your page URL, and click on the Save Changes button.

 ![image](https://github.com/rakesh-610weblab/One-Page-Checkout-Installation-Instruction/assets/154584764/c133dec9-5d2e-44db-8515-a184c7850fbf)